rapiddweller/rapiddweller-benerator-ce/README.md

 If you want to install Benerator permanently into your system, you have to modify your environment file or your `~/.profile`
 and add ENV variable `BENERATOR_HOME` and `PATH=$BENERATOR_HOME/bin:$PATH`

-to execute the scripts you have can do ...
+to execute the scripts you can do ...

 `bash script/1_install_mvn_dependencies.sh`
 `source script/2_setup_benerator.sh`